Back to California

 Credentialing for Disaster Response Personnel

-This law requires local agencies, public utilities, and mutual water companies to get special identification cards called Personal Identity Verification-Interoperable (PIV-I) from the Office of Emergency Services starting July 1, 2028.
+This law requires local agencies, public utilities, and mutual water companies to get special identification cards (PIV-I) from the Office of Emergency Services to help their workers access disaster areas.

 What This Bill Does

-• Requires the Office of Emergency Services to issue PIV-I cards to local agencies, public utilities, and mutual water companies responsible for public works and critical infrastructure starting July 1, 2028.
+• Requires the Office of Emergency Services to issue Personal Identity Verification-Interoperable (PIV-I) cards to local agencies, public utilities, and mutual water companies starting July 1, 2028.

-• Specifies that PIV-I cards must follow federal Personal Identity Verification standards and National Incident Management System guidelines.
+• Specifies that PIV-I cards must follow federal standards for personal identity verification and national incident management guidelines.

-• Requires applications for PIV-I cards to be signed by an authorized representative of the requesting entity and include a certification from them.
+• Requires the application for a PIV-I card to be signed by an authorized representative of the requesting entity and include a certification from them.

-• Allows the Office of Emergency Services to charge fees for PIV-I cards, not exceeding reasonable costs.
+• Allows the Office of Emergency Services to charge a fee for issuing PIV-I cards, not exceeding the reasonable costs of the program.

-• Ensures that individuals with valid PIV-I or other local agency identification can enter closed areas during disasters unless it's unsafe or interferes with disaster response.
+• Ensures that individuals with valid PIV-I or other identification cards issued by their entities can enter closed areas during disasters unless it is unsafe or interferes with disaster response.

 Who It Names or Affects